Inclusive Design Glossary

 Affordance

 Affordance refers to the interaction between a person and a physical or digital interface.
 An affordance is an attribute indicating how something is used and what actions can be taken.
-For example, a button may have a depressed area indicating it should be pushed or a light indicating its status.
-Understanding affordances in the context of accessibility and inclusive design can facilitate greater access by examining how affordances are surfaced using multimodal tactics; including but not limited to those defined in this document such as captions, braille, ASL on-screen, etc.
+In the context of inclusive design and accessibility, an affordance is a feature, function, or digital asset that facilitates access to the experience.

 Accessible Zone

 The accessible zone is a volume of space in which all primary content must be displayed so as not to disadvantage those who do not have access to the viewing angles afforded by having a nominal height.
-This zone especially benefits those who are of small stature or are in a seated position.

 Static Media